 The story, which is centered around an undercover cop infiltrating the notorious Triads, deserves heavy praise.
 The duality of Wei Shen's double-life as gangster and cop becomes increasingly complicated as the plot develops, to the point where the lines between good and evil are blurred.
 Wei's character development isn't just a simple narrative to keep the action moving along, it's every bit as essential as the constant mayhem taking place on the streets.
 The supporting cast of characters—voiced by actors such as Emma Stone and Robin Shou of Mortal Kombat fame—are compelling, the dialogue is smart and never feels contrived or formulaic.
 All in all, the game plays out like one lengthy John Woo flick, which is a very good thing.

 There are tons of activities in Sleeping Dogs, everything from brawling to racing to gambling to hacking to karaoke singing (!), and all of them are enjoyable thanks to the smooth controls.
 The melee system can be described as "Arkham Lite," meaning there's less emphasis on precise input timing and more emphasis on all-out action.
 Strikes, grapples and counters all flow into one another seamlessly, turning Wei into a one-man ass-kicking machine.
-The third-person camera can be a bit problematic in places, but it's never wonky enough to cause me to lose a battle.
-Even the racing—usually my least-favorite part of any open world game—is a blast, never overly difficult or complicated.
+The third-person camera can be a bit problematic in places, but it's never wonky enough to cost you a battle.
+Even the racing (usually my least-favorite part of any open world game) is a blast, never overly difficult.

 A Sleeping Dogs sequel was in the planning stages years ago, unfortunately the project was canceled with the dissolution of United Front Games and is unlikely to ever see the light of day.
 Other HK-based action games such as John Woo’s Stranglehold and The Hong Kong Massacre are spiritually connected to Sleeping Dogs, and while they are both worthwhile titles, neither rises to the heights of the latter.
-It is, as my title suggests, a masterpiece.
-Sleeping Dogs frequently goes on sale for under $5 on consoles and Steam, so there's really no reason to avoid throwing on your favorite detective uniform, grabbing a pork bun, and dispensing justice on the crime-ridden streets of Hong Kong.
+It is, as this title suggests, a masterpiece.
+Sleeping Dogs frequently goes on sale for under five bucks, so there's no reason to avoid throwing on your favorite detective suit, grabbing a pork bun, and dispensing justice on the crime-ridden streets of Hong Kong. - BW